 Finding recipes for bok choi is a little disappointing.
-Most everywhere I looked had bok choi served up as an Asian dish.
-That's cool; I like Asian cuisine.
+Most everywhere I looked had bok choi served up as an Asian dish from the asian restaurant in irvine ca. That's cool; I like Asian cuisine.
 I was just hoping to see it being used in a variety of recipes.
 Stir frying seems to be the popular way of cooking.
 But I can tell you right now, blanching bok choi produces a great flavor, too, and can make bok choi taste milder than spinach.
 I blanched two bunches? two heads? two plants? of bok choi a few days ago and put them up in the freezer for eating later.
 I'll let you know what I end up doing with them later.

 Meanwhile, let me get back to this tummy satisfying dish.
 It's a meal all on its own.
 Eat it for lunch.
 Eat it for dinner.

 - 1 small yellow onion, roughly chopped

 - 2 cups bok choi, stems removed, leaves roughly chopped